joe7575/signs_bot/manual_EN.md

 to be copied.
 Use the copy sign to make the copy of this pattern on a different location.
 The bot must first reach the pattern sign, then the copy sign.

+Used to make a copy of a 3x3x3 cube.
+Place the shield in front of the blocks to be copied.
+Use the copy sign to make the copy of these blocks in another location.
+The bot must first process the "pattern" sign, only then can the bot be directed to the copy sign.

 [signs_bot:pattern|image]

 ### Sign 'copy3x3x3'

 Used to make a copy of a 3x3x3 cube.
-Place the sign in front of the location, where the copy should be made.
-Use the pattern sign to mark the pattern.
+Place the sign in front of where you want the copy to be made.
+See also sign "pattern".

 [signs_bot:copy3x3x3|image]